dimagi/git-build-branch/CONTRIBUTING.rst

 Dev Setup
 ============

-Here's how to set up `brancher` for local development.
+Here's how to set up `git-branch-builder` for local development.

 1. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up for local development::

-    $ mkvirtualenv brancher
+    $ mkvirtualenv branch-builder
-    $ cd brancher/  # cloned repo
+    $ cd branch-builder/  # cloned repo
     $ pip install -r requirements_dev.txt